Flag of Singapore: Regulations and guidelines

 When the flag is displayed outside a building, it shall be displayed on or in front of the building only from a flagpole.
 If the flag is flown at night, it should be properly illuminated.
-The flag must not be displayed on any motor vehicle except on one in which the President of Singapore or any Government minister is travelling on official business.
-The flag may not be displayed on any private vessel or aircraft.
+Permission must be sought for the flag to be displayed on any motor vehicle except on one in which the president of Singapore or any government minister is travelling on official business, and for display on any private vessel or aircraft.

-No person may use or apply the flag or any image of it for any commercial purposes or as part of any furnishing, decoration, covering or receptacle, except in such circumstances as may be approved (by MICA) in which there is no disrespect for the flag.
-Further, it is not permitted to use the flag as part of any trademark, or to produce or display any flag which bears any graphics or word superimposed on the design of the national flag.
-The flag or any image of it may also not be used or applied as or as part of any costume or attire.
+Permission must be sought for use or application of the flag or any image of it for any commercial purposes or as part of any furnishing, decoration, covering or receptacle, except in circumstances where it may be approved (by MICA) in which there is no disrespect for the flag.
+Furthermore, it is not permitted to use the flag as part of any trademark, or to produce or display any flag which bears any graphics or word superimposed on the design of the national flag.

-The government may ask for the flag to be lowered to half-mast in the event of the death of an important person or for national mourning.
-No person is permitted to use the flag at any private funeral ceremony.
+The government may ask for the flag to be lowered to half-mast in the event of the death of an important person or for national mourning, and no person is permitted to use the flag at any private funeral ceremony.
+For example, during the state funeral of former president S. R. Nathan in 2016, all flags on government buildings were flown at half-mast.
 However, the national flag can be draped on a coffin during a military or state funeral.
 No person may display any flag that is damaged or dirty.
 Any worn out or damaged flag should be packed into a sealed black trash bag before being disposed of and not left visible in dustbins.